tijlleenders/ZinZen-scheduler/documentation/functional/Algorithm-Overview.md

 ## ZinZen algorithm

-this document contains a high-level overview of the scheduling algorithm
+This document contains a high-level overview of the scheduling algorithm

 ### Given: goals and budgets
-we start with defined goals with constraints and modifiers.
+We start with defined goals with constraints and modifiers.
 We can also have budgets with a minimum and a maximum amount of time to spend on a goal in a given timeframe (e.g. spend between 4 and 8 hours weekly of studying Rust)